DrDCB/CB_Better_3D_Recording_Tape/README.md

-# CB_Better_3D_Recording_Tape
+# Cassette Beasts: Better 3D Recording Tape
-Replaces the 3D cassette tape model when capturing a new monster
+Replaces the 3D cassette tape model that briefly appears when capturing/receiving a new monster.
+Also dynamically switches the colour to match standard or bootleg tapes.

+Download the mod from ModWorkshop.